rust-lang/rust/text/0000-async_await.md

 };
 ```

-This form is equivalent to an immediately-invoked `async` closure.
+This form is almost equivalent to an immediately-invoked `async` closure.
 That is:

 ```rust